seanfisk/cpg-islands/README.rst

 - pytest_ test framework
 - mock_ for creating mock objects
 - coverage.py_ and pytest-cov_ for test coverage statistics
-- pep8_ for enforced PEP8 compliance
+- flake8_ as a lint tool: enforced PEP8_ compliance, running PyFlakes_ and `McCabe
+  complexity check`_
 - Travis-CI_ for continuous integration
 - Sphinx_ and docutils_ for documentation generation
 - `Read the Docs`_ for documentation hosting